living-atlases/la-data-generator/README.md

 ### This repo

-Clone or download this repository and follow these steps from there.
+Clone or download this repository and follow these steps:

 ### Some inventories